-Jesus talks about sheep some, especially in the gospel of John.
+Jesus talks about sheep, especially in the gospel of John.
 And when he does, he is referring to those who are his.
-He is the good shepherd and we are his sheep.
+He is the good shepherd, and we are his sheep.
 And, if that analogy is true here as well, then he is telling us that these false prophets would come to us, claiming to belong to Jesus.
 Claiming to be one of the sheep.
 But they are not.

-In 2 Corinthians 11:13 Paul identifies these people as “false apostles, deceitful workers, masquerading as apostles of Christ.”
-And then he identifies them as servants of Satan.
+In 2 Corinthians 11:13, Paul identified these people as “false apostles, deceitful workers, masquerading as apostles of Christ.”
+And then he identified them as servants of Satan.
 The danger they pose to believers and Christ’s church is real.
 It is important that we learn to recognize these wolves in sheep’s clothing and expose them for what they are.

 Being a Fruit Inspector

 In contrast to the believer, the fruit of these false prophets will center around self-gratification.
 Look at who or what is being advanced when they speak or minister.
-While Jesus name may be mentioned frequently, you will find that more often their own interests are at the center of what they are doing.
-You will also likely find that strife and division follows them like a dark cloud.
+While Jesus’ name may be mentioned frequently, you will find that more often, their own interests are at the center of what they are doing.
+You will also likely find that strife and division follow them like a dark cloud.

 While Jesus earlier cautioned us against judging other people.
 He does make it clear here that we are to be fruit inspectors.
 Examine the fruit of those who claim to speak for God.
 And if their fruit does not glorify God, then have nothing to do with them.

 - An Introduction to the Sermon on the Mount

 - Sermon on the Mount: The Beatitudes – Matthew 5:3-12

 - Sermon on the Mount: Salt and Light – Matthew 5:13-16